Generate big-endian code.

 Generate (do not generate) microMIPS code.

-MicroMIPS code generation can also be controlled on a per-function basis
+MicroMIPS code generation can also be controlled on a per-function basis by means of

-See Function Attributes, for more information.
+nomicromipsattributes.
+See Declaring Attributes of Functions, for more information.

 Use (do not use) MT Multithreading instructions.